MislavJaksic/Knowledge-Repository/Algorithms/README.txt

 Search algorithms
 -----------------
 Search algorithms are made for finding data in data structures, very often lists, but it could also be (binary) trees and other structures.
-There are two famous search algorithms and they are linear search and binary search.
+There are two main search algorithms: linear search and binary search.

 Sorting algorithms
 ------------------
-Sorting algorithms are written for ordering data.
-Data can be ordered ascending or descending.
-Quickly sorting large amounts of data is a common problem and therefor many sorting algorithms were developed.
-In ascending order of speed some of them are insertion sort, merge sort and quick sort.
+Sorting algorithms order data.
+Data can be ordered ascending or descending, in data structures or in files.
+Quickly sorting large amounts of data is a common problem and therefor many sorting algorithms have been developed.
+From slowest to quickest, here are a few sorting algorithms: insertion sort, merge sort and quick sort.